 One of the mysteries of the English language finally explained.

-1Management of or by oneself; the taking of responsibility for one's own behavior and well-being.‘encourage self-management of diabetes by providing information on diet, injection timing and technique’
+1Management of or by oneself; the taking of responsibility for one's own behaviour and well-being.‘encourage self-management of diabetes by providing information on diet, injection timing and technique’

 - ‘We're looking at self-management of the condition by getting them to assess and monitor their own health.’